SeonghaAHN/RBC_Detection/README.md

 ## yolo_video.py
 - predict on all test image by using command `python yolo_video.py --image`
-- The final weight file must be renamed as `yolo.h5` and saved in `model_data` directory before running
+- The final weight file must be renamed as `yolo.h5` and saved in `model_data` directory before execution

 ## train_via_notebook.ipynb
 - Notebook for training